Skip to main content

 Over time, the conversation history becomes diluted.
 When the AI generates a response, it must interpret a large amount of mixed context.

-In practice, this means you can maintain separate threads for:
+In practice, this means you can maintain separate chat threads for:

 • a specific client